What are the Different Types of Diabetes mellitus – Signs & Symptoms

 - Type 2 Diabetes begins with insulin resistance.
 It is a condition where body’s cells fail to respond to insulin properly.

-- Type 3 Diabetes, also called as Gestational Diabetes mellitus occurs when pregnant women without previous history of diabetes develop high blood sugar level.
+- Type 3 Diabetes, also called as Gestational Diabetes mellitus occurs when a pregnant woman without a prior history of diabetes develops high blood sugar level.

 Signs and Symptoms